 - With regard to freedom of association, the court stated that the right-to-work law protects a worker’s right “not to be forced to associate against their will.”
 Citing a 2018 U.S. Supreme Court opinion (Janus v.
 American Federation of State, County, and Municipal Employees Council), the WV court noted that the U.S. Supreme Court “highlighted the importance of protecting the rights of workers to be free from financially supporting labor organizations whose views they do not share.”

-- With regard to the taking of union property, the court rejected the notion that non-dues-paying workers were getting valuable services from the unions for free.
-The court stated that nothing in the right-to-work law required unions to act on behalf of non-dues-paying members, and that only federal law requires unions to represent all employees.
+- Concerning the taking of union property, the court rejected the notion that non-dues-paying workers were getting valuable services from the unions for free.
+The court stated that nothing in the right-to-work law required unions to act on behalf of non-dues-paying members and that only federal law requires unions to represent all employees.

 Separate Opinions of WV Supreme Court Justices Hutchinson and Workman